GrzegorzR/bezier_flowers/README.md

-# Bézier curves animation + instruct pix2pix stable diffusion
+#Bézier Curves Animation + Instruct Pix2Pix Stable Diffusion

-The objective was to generate clean flower animations by utilizing basic geometric animations as input for [the instruct pix2pix stable diffusion model](https://github.com/timothybrooks/instruct-pix2pix).
-The goal was specifcly to obtain clean flower animation, after sevral experiments best found promt and model parameteras are:
+The objective of this project was to generate clean flower animations by utilizing basic geometric animations as input for [the instruct pix2pix stable diffusion model](https://github.com/timothybrooks/instruct-pix2pix).
+The goal was specifically to obtain clean flower animation, and after several experiments, the best prompt and model parameters were found to be:

 ```
 CONFIG_DICT = {